Ven0maus/FlowVitae/README.md

 # Integration with SadConsole

 Checkout the SadConsoleVisualizer project, it is an example project that integrates the FlowVitae grid with SadConsole V9 render engine.

-# Integration with Unity

-Checkout the UnityVisualizer project, it is an example project that integrates the FlowVitae grid with UnityEngine.